 It’s the holy grail everyone is searching for.
 The simple way to ensure your employees are fully informed and engaged.
 Because engaged employees are the heart and soul of your organisation.
 They are filled with a purpose and enthusiasm that money just can’t buy.
 And they will be more motivated in their roles, leading to a decrease in staff turnover and an increase in productivity.
 To put it simply, get your internal communications right and you have the golden ticket for success.

-Before we take a deep dive into the subject, we have to take a look at exactly what employee communication involves.
+Let’s take a look at the employee communication definition.
 Communication itself is defined as the process of exchanging information and understanding from one person to another.
-It is the transmitting and sharing of facts, ideas, opinions and values.
+It is the transmission of facts, ideas, opinions and values.
 Employee communication then, as defined in the business sense, is the exchange of information and understanding with and among employees within the work environment.
 The essential difference is that employee communications have a desired set of commercial results and outcomes, as defined by your internal communication plan.

-It is important to note that communication isn’t just about the delivery of information.
+It is important to note that effective employee communication isn’t just about the delivery of information.
 It is the ‘exchange’ of information.
-Rather than a one-way information stream, your employee communications should always be a two-way dialogue between staff and leaders.
+Rather than a one-way information stream, your employee communications channels should always operate as a two-way dialogue between staff and leaders.

-Retention– Employees who feel personally connected to their company are less likely to be open to new opportunities.
-A solid internal communications plan will ensure employees at every level of the organisation feel ‘in the know’ and part of the bigger picture, and these employees are going nowhere.
+- Retention– Employees who feel personally connected to their company are less likely to be open to new opportunities.
+Solid employee communications systems will ensure employees at every level of the organisation feel ‘in the know’ and part of the bigger picture, and these employees are going nowhere.

-Flexibility– Communicating change in the workplace is not an easy task.
+- Flexibility– Communicating change in the workplace is not an easy task.
 Effective employee communication will ensure staff are ready to adapt.
-This is particularly relevant when you are communicating with employees during a crisis, helping workers to feel part of the change, not subject to it.
+This is particularly relevant to communication in a crisis, helping workers to feel part of the change, not subject to it.

-Advocacy– Employees who operate as brand ambassadors are hugely influential and help to project a positive external image.
+- Advocacy– Employees who operate as brand ambassadors are hugely influential and help to project a positive external image.
 When you have an army of employees who can’t resist talking up their company, you’ll have a team of influencers that have more power than any marketing campaign.
 It’s one of the key internal communication best practices.

 The impact of leadership on employee engagement is significant.
 In fact, a recent survey from Unit 4 revealed that the CEO has a major influence on the ultimate success or failure of the organisation.
 Their research showed that it is the leader who guides the company’s ethos, culture and direction.